-Celebrate the art of groundbreaking writing, online.
+Celebrate the art of groundbreaking writing back in-person.

-Our Wildly Gracious Supporters
+Our Wildly Gracious Donors

 We couldn’t present the festival without the generous support of our donors.
 They ensure world-class writers can share their knowledge with our local reading and writing community.
 They fund our bursary program so that young and emerging writers can attend the festival for free.
 In short, they are champions of literature.

 The Knapp Wealth Management Team of RBC Dominion Securities believes that True Wealth Management extends much beyond investment advice and portfolio management.
 It incorporates all aspects of personal finance to protect your lifestyle, manage your nest egg, plan for retirement, and create a legacy.
 Create a roadmap for your financial future today!

 Audi Kitchener-Waterloo has catered to the needs of luxury vehicle buyers and owners with an unwavering commitment to customer service and honesty for decades.
 They look to surpass the expectations of every person that walks through their doors, providing an environment where you will truly enjoy purchasing your next vehicle.
 Visit their experts and find the right vehicle for you.

 The New Quarterly is a literary magazine based out of Waterloo, Ontario.
 From poetry to fiction to essays, the magazine has published a diverse array of emerging and established Canadian writers.
 Look toThe New Quarterly for a varied and balanced representation of literary excellence in contemporary Canada.

 Words Worth Books has been at the heart of vibrant Uptown Waterloo for over 30 years.
 Not only is the store a valuable resource for procuring unique, quality books and magazines, they provide the region with a thriving cultural drop-in centre for community events.
 Words Worth Books is more than just a great bookstore; they’re champions of the printed word.